-Ready for a fast-paced morning of fishing on Cape Cod?
-Join Captain Jarred aboard his 25' MayCraft for a laser-focused 3-hour Winter Flounder trip.
-Whether you're a seasoned angler or just getting your feet wet, this trip offers the perfect blend of action and instruction.
-Launching from either Barnstable or Sesuit Harbor, you'll be in prime flounder territory in no time.
-With all the gear provided and expert guidance at your fingertips, you're set for a productive day on the water.
-Just remember to grab your fishing license, and we'll handle the rest!
+Looking for a quick fishing fix on Cape Cod?
+Captain Jarred's 3-hour Winter Flounder trip is just the ticket.
+Hop aboard the 25' MayCraft for a morning of fast-paced action targeting these tasty flatfish.
+Whether you're a seasoned angler or just getting your feet wet, this trip offers the perfect blend of excitement and accessibility.
+We'll cruise out of Barnstable or Sesuit Harbor (depending on conditions) and hit the hotspots where Winter Flounder are biting.
+With all gear provided and expert guidance from the captain, you're in for a productive day on the water.

 Vehicle Guest Capacity: 4